 Course Reserves (formerly Adopt-a-Text)

 Course Reserves (formerly Adopt-a-Text), will be open in Canvas on Monday, August 2, 2021 for Fall term.

 Library staff will acquire as many ebooks as possible for classes.

 Note: many common textbooks are not available for electronic purchase by the Library due to publisher licensing restrictions.

-A master list of all textbooks for Spring term will be updated on the Registrar and Library websites for students to consult as soon as submissions are processed.
+A master list of all textbooks for the current term will be updated on the Registrar and Library websites for students to consult as soon as submissions are processed.

 - MBS Direct, our textbook supplier, cannot guarantee the availability of any required textbooks added after the start of term.
 Students are free to purchase their books from MBS or any other bookseller.

 The Library is providing digital course reserves and all physical reserves will be housed at Sherman Fairchild Library only.
 Materials will circulate for 3 hours unless requested for longer periods.

 - Note: If you have not used the "Course Reserves" tab in Canvas, it may not be visible under your "Home" options.
 In order to "publish," click on this short video for easy step-by-step instructions.
 You must have the Canvas role of Instructor, TA or Admin in order to add reserves to a class.